Linear Dependent Type Theory for Quantum Programming Languages: Introduction

 \item In Section~\ref{quantum}, we show how to extend the linear dependent type system of Section~\ref{abstract} to support programming quantum circuits, giving rise to a dependently typed version of Proto-Quipper.
 We discuss some practical aspects of the implementation. \end{itemize}

-This paper is an expanded version of the conference paper \cite{fu2020linear}.
-We added proofs for Section~\ref{model}, a proof sketch for the soundness theorem (Theorem~\ref{soundness}) and a fuller exposition of the rules in Section~\ref{abstract}.
-We also included an appendix that contains more details of Theorem~\ref{interp} and a full description of dependently typed Proto-Quipper.
+This paper is an expanded version of a paper presented at LICS 2020 {\cite{fu2020linear}}.
+This paper has added proofs for Section~\ref{model}, a proof sketch for the soundness theorem (Theorem~\ref{soundness}) and a fuller exposition of the rules in Section~\ref{abstract}.
+It also includes an appendix that contains more details of Theorem~\ref{interp} and a full description of dependently typed Proto-Quipper.